LRydin/KramersMoyal/README.md

 - Work through the documentation carefully

 # Changelog
 - Version 0.4.1 - Changing CI.
 Correcting `kmc[0,:]` normalisation.
+Various Simplifications.
+Bins as ints, powers as ints.
 - Version 0.4.0 - Added the documentation, first testers, and the Conduct of Fairness
 - Version 0.3.2 - Adding 2 kernels: `triagular` and `quartic` and extending the documentation and examples.
-- Version 0.31 - Corrections to the fft triming after convolution.
+- Version 0.3.1 - Corrections to the fft triming after convolution.
-- Version 0.30 - The major breakthrough: Calculates the Kramers–Moyal coefficients for data of any dimension.
+- Version 0.3.0 - The major breakthrough: Calculates the Kramers–Moyal coefficients for data of any dimension.
 - Version 0.2.0 - Introducing convolutions and `gaussian` and `uniform` kernels.
 Major speed up in the calculations.
 - Version 0.1.0 - One and two dimensional Kramers–Moyal coefficients with an `epanechnikov` kernel.